Artesian Water Definition: Understanding The Benefits Of Drinking Artesian Well Water

 There can be two types of situations why the flowing artesian wells are found.
 These are the following:

-- The aquifer is restricted by impermeable materials.
-Examples of these are the confined beds where the static water level is on top of the aquifer plus the land's surface.
+• Impermeable materials restrict the aquifer.
+Examples are the confined beds with the static water level on the aquifer and the land's surface.

 The conditions of the artesian water can be generated through various factors such as topographical and geological controls.

-With the geological controls, the water will rise above the ground due to the pressure restricted in the aquifer.
-If you drill a well from the land's surface via the waterproof layer, the pressure will lead to the water's rising.
-As such, it will cause the flow of the artesian well, especially in areas where the pressure is great.
+Due to the geological controls, water rises above the ground due to the pressure restricted in the aquifer.
+This pressure raises water if you drill a well from the land's surface via the waterproof layer, causing the flow of the artesian well, especially in areas where the pressure is great.

-Whereas in topographical control cases, the hydraulic head is higher versus the surface of the land.
-Usually, this occurs at discharge areas at lower elevations which are found near the lakes and rivers around steep slopes.
+Meanwhile, the hydraulic head is higher than the land's surface in topographical control cases.
+This usually occurs at discharge areas at lower elevations near lakes and rivers around steep slopes.

-With depth, the pressure of the groundwater increases, especially in the discharge areas where it is controlled by the topography.
+With depth, the pressure of the groundwater increases, especially in the discharge areas controlled by the topography.

 The Importance of Controlling or Stopping the Artesian Flow

-Learning to control or stop the artesian wells will prevent the wastage of the groundwater.
-For example, if an artesian well is uncontrolled and flows at 10 USgpm, it can waste around 14,400 gallons of water every day.
-Each year, it can waste around 5.25 million gallons of water.
-This is enough to supply four homes already.
+Learning to control or stop artesian wells will prevent the waste of groundwater.
+For example, if an artesian well is uncontrolled and flows at 10 USgpm, it can waste around 14,400 gallons of water daily.

 Wasting water may decrease the confining pressure available in the aquifer.
-The well will no longer flow at a reduced rate and affect the springs and wells near it.
+The well will no longer flow at a reduced rate, affecting the nearby springs and wells.

 Moreover, the flowing artesian wells can lead to erosion.
 The accumulated flowing water in the ponds can contribute to mosquito problems.

 Before drilling a well, it is crucial to do a pre-drilling assessment.
-This will determine the range of the flow and the pressure which can be found during the drilling.
-With this, you can know if there are instances of flowing artesian condition which you can encounter.
+This will determine the flow range and the pressure found during the drilling.
+With this, you can know if you can encounter flowing artesian conditions.

 The pre-drilling activities include determining geological conditions, gathering information, knowing the static water levels, and any history of the artesian water in the area.
 You can obtain this information from the following:

-- Checking the reports available from the local well constructions
+• Checking the reports available from the local well construction

-- Consultation with the professional hydrogeologists and drillers within the local area
+• Consultation with professional hydrogeologists and drillers within the local area

 Also, the electrical survey or the geophysical logs can be used to understand the subsurface conditions better.